 Pazo de Tor, Manor house in Tor, Monforte de Lemos, Spain

-The museum houses rare musical instruments from the 18th and 19th centuries, including a claviorgan by Longman and Broderip and a pianoforte by Collard and Collard.
-These valuable pieces give an impression of the musical life of the wealthy family.
+The museum holds a set of rare musical instruments from the 18th and 19th centuries, including a claviorgan made by Longman and Broderip and a pianoforte by Collard and Collard.
+These pieces suggest that music was a serious part of life in the house, not just a passing pastime.

 The community of curious travelers